 Caput succedaneum can be diagnosed through physical examination and evaluation of the signs and symptoms.
-Special tests are not usually required for the diagnosis.
+No specific test or diagnostic procedure are required for the diagnosis.
 However, if the pediatrician wants to exclude the possibility of other conditions, such as cephalohematoma, hydrocephalus, and skull fractures, they may order further tests.

 Treatment For Caput Succedaneum